Murodjon000/Pets/README.md

 # Pets Catalogue

-- This is React Bookstore app which was built fully using JavaScript and JSX.In this app, you can add and search books from bookstore very easily.
+- This is React Pets Catalogue app which was built fully using JavaScript and JSX.In this app, you can see and search pets from Catalogue very easily.

 ## Live Demo